UQComputingSociety/code-of-conduct/README.md

 We expect participants to follow these rules at all UQCS-supported venues - including online venues - and social events associated with UQCS.
 These venues include but are not necessarily limited to:

-- All GitHub repositories and comments under the UQCS organization,
+- All GitHub repositories and comments under the UQCS organisation,
 - All communications on the UQCS Slack,
 - The UQCS Facebook group,
 - The UQCS Facebook page, and